Alex0424/website/work_experience.md

 **In addition to the Dynatron project, I also contributed to several smaller projects, such as:**

-- Developing CLI commands for Python programs.
+- Developed CLI commands for Python programs.
 - Designed and implemented new pages, as well as improved existing ones, for Dynamist’s official website.
 - Created a Python script using the Phabricator API to automate Kanban board management.